mdorante/Ansible_For_DevOps/Chapter_4-Ansible_Playbooks/notes.md

 ## Real-world playbook: CentOS Node.js app server

 In this example, we will configure a CentOS server with Node.js, and install and start a simple Node.js app.

+In `ansible/playbooks/nodejs` we have all the files necessary for this example:

+- An `app` folder containing the Node.js app server and npm package.json files
+- The ansible playbook that sets everything up and starts the app server